The Hills Have Eyes (1977 film): Political themes

 Craven has said that the film expresses rage against American culture and the bourgeois.
 Steven Jay Schneider, a film critic from Senses of Cinema, views the Carters as a bourgeois family, while the film's cannibals, according to him, may represent "any number of oppressed, embattled and downtrodden minority/social/ethnic groups," including the Indigenous peoples of the Americas, African Americans, hillbillies and the Viet Cong.
 John Kenneth Muir views the Carters as representing the United States, and that while The Hills Have Eyes has and can be interpreted as an allegory about the Vietnam War, this is complicated by the fact that the Carters defeat their enemies, unlike the American forces in Vietnam.
 Muir instead sees the film as being about the class divide in America, with the Carters symbolizing the wealthy and Papa Jupiter's family representing the poor.
 He supports this theory by noting that the Carters and the cannibals are both from America.

 Franchise

+Sequel

 Craven directed a sequel to the film, The Hills Have Eyes Part II, which was released in 1985.
 Craven made the film to turn The Hills Have Eyes into a series, in the vein of the Halloween and Friday the 13th series.
 In the late 1980s, Craven considered making a film in the series set in outer space, but it never came to fruition.
 The unrelated Craven project Mind Ripper (1995) was originally going to be a third The Hills Have Eyes movie, but it was re-written so that it never directly refers to The Hills Have Eyes or Part II.
 Mind Ripper still has the alternative title The Hills Have Eyes III.

+Remake series

 Alexandre Aja directed a remake of The Hills Have Eyes in 2006, which Craven produced.
 In 2007, Craven and his son Jonathan wrote the sequel to the remake, The Hills Have Eyes 2.